Top 10 Human Survival Stories: The Best Stories of Survival Legends!

 The remainder members of the expedition arrived at the scene and saw Glass clearly dying from his wounds and John Fitzgerald and Jim Bridger stood watch to make sure they would bury him when he died.

-Glass regained consciousness to find he was alone, with the rib-cage exposed by his wounds and leg broken... he couldn't walk and he was in Indian territory.
+Glass regained consciousness to find he was alone, with the rib-cage exposed by his wounds and leg broke... he couldn't walk and he was in Indian territory.

 Hugh Glass crawled his way to safety and ate berries and fruits... and he even ate a rotting carcass.
 His wounds were infested with maggots and he eventually reached safety.